kartik-kumarr/HumanPose/README.md

 - #### Other Operating Systems
   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

+## Install Ollama
+Follow the instructions given in the [github page](https://github.com/ollama/ollama) as per your system.
+Then install both LLamba2 and Phi2 using following commands:

+      $ ollama run llava
+      $ ollama run llama3.2

+Then run ollama using:
+      $ ollama serve

 If the installation was successful, you should be able to run the following command.

     $ node --version